Parker Jotter ballpoint

 What I don’t like about the refilling system: in my opinion it is too expensive: 3€ for the standard refill, 5,50€ for a gel refill.

 Another minor thing: many Jotters I see have a broken clip 😦 Also in my collection, two of them are broken, keeping in mind that I treat them with great care.

 Why for many the Jotter is their daily writer?
 It writes on almost everything (even clothing :-)), it’s cheap and you can choose from many different colours and editions or liveries.
-Parker also some creates some fancy special editions, like the ‘London Architecture’ special edition (more about this in a later blog).
+Parker also creates some fancy special editions, like the ‘London Architecture’ special edition.
 Also like to mention the XL edition for those who want it a little bit bigger.